cxpartners/sepa-customer-platform/doc/architecture/decisions/0008-custom-frontend-application-frontstage-users.md

 * All infrastructure and code management is handled within the Dynamics portal.

 #### Negative
-* Out of the box, CRM forms are targetted for sales, marketting and support so additional work is required to repurpose and restyle whats available.
+* Out of the box, CRM forms and portals are targeted for sales, marketing and support so additional work is required to repurpose and restyle whats available.
 * Increases vendor lock in - frontend code is stored within the CRM system.
-* Without indepth experience of this solution, it is not initially clear how much Web portals can support a custom journey, and if so, how difficult it would be to build (what level of custom coding woudl be required?).
+* Without in-depth experience of this solution, it is not initially clear how much Web portals can support a custom journey, and if so, how difficult it would be to build (what level of custom coding would be required?).
 * Potentially requires more domain specific knowledge & resources in terms of Dynamics, Portals & Liquid, to customise and maintain this solution.

 ## Links